 Crickets are an excellent food, rich in protein, minerals, vitamins and essential fatty acids.
 For years FAO – Food and Agriculture Organization of the United Nations – has been promoting the consumption of insects, because, besides being highly nutritious, they have a low environmental impact.
 In fact the breeding requires much less environmental resources than traditional meat.

-Although flavours can change according to various factors (the species, the diet, the type of culinary preparation), the taste of crickets is similar to hazelnut.
-More than 2,000 different species of insects are consumed in the world and each of them has a particular flavour: from bacon to cheese, not to mention wood, honey and shrimp.
+Although flavours can change according to various factors (edible insects species, diet, type of culinary preparation), the taste of crickets is similar to hazelnut.
+More than 2,000 different species of bugs are consumed in the world and each of them has a distinctive flavour: from bacon to cheese, not to mention wood, honey and shrimp.
+Insect-based products are a unique way to taste all of them.

 According to FAO, the world population will reach 9 billion by 2050.
 Food consumption will grow by 70%, and meat consumption will double.
 Currently, in order to satisfy the demand for meat, a third of the world’s lands, and 70% of agricultural land is used.
 The meat industry is responsible for 20% of greenhouse emissions.
 Cricket farming is far more sustainable.
 To produce one kg of beef, for example, 15,000 litres of water and 200 m2 of land are used.
 For one kilo of crickets you only need 10 litres of water and 15 m2 of land.
 This also goes for food, energy and greenhouse emissions, with cricket farming, consumption and emission are drastically reduced.